 Quick.
 Think of Philadelphia.
-What’s the first museum that comes to mind?
+What are some of the first (and best) Philadelphia museums that come to your mind?
 Probably the Philadelphia Museum of Art?
 Maybe the Franklin Institute?
-For out of town visitors looking to get the most of the city, there are lots of things to see that might ordinarily be easy to overlook.
+For out of town visitors looking to get the most out of a trip to the city, there are lots of things to see that might ordinarily be easy to overlook.
 For locals, there are places that you might have heard about but never made time to go visit.
-Regardless of the reason, there are plenty of museums to inspire, entertain and pique your curiosity.
+Regardless of the reason, there are plenty of museums to inspire, entertain, and pique your curiosity.

-Philly is a rich art city but there is a lot of competition for your eyes.
-But sandwiched between the Philadelphia Museum of Art and the Barnes Foundation, the Rodin Museum is easy to overlook.
-The museum houses the largest collection of Auguste Rodin’s work outside of Paris, France.
+Philly is a city that is rich in art but there is a lot of competition for your eyes (and wallets) among Philadelphia museums.
+But sandwiched between the Philadelphia Museum of Art and the Barnes Foundation, the Rodin Museum is easy to overlook and often is.
+The museum houses the largest collection of sculptor Auguste Rodin’s work outside of Paris, France.

 Simeone Foundation Automotive Museum

-But these aren’t all mint condition boxes.
+But these aren’t all mint condition automobiles that you just stare out, like in some old and out of date museum.
+Oh no!
 These cars all have a history of road racing and, rather notably, have their original components.
 Twice a month, the museum holds demonstration days when they take some of these impressive automobiles out for a spin in their parking lot.
-The Simeone Foundation Automotive Museum is one of the special Philadelphia museums off the beaten path.
+The Simeone Foundation Automotive Museum is one of the most special and best Philadelphia museums off the beaten path!

 University of Pennsylvania Museum of Archaeology and Anthropology

 The museum was founded in 1887 by the then-provost, William Pepper.
 Since then, the museum has been showing off a large collection with artifacts from around the world as well as special exhibitions.
 Visitors can marvel at exhibits such as a 15-ton granite sphinx, a rotunda full of large-scale Chinese art, or African objects.
-It is simply a must see.
+It is simply a must-see among Philadelphia museums.

 The artifacts on display include all sorts of items from organs preserved in jars to a collection of 139 human skulls.
 Ever wanted to see pieces of Albert Einstein’s brain?
 This is one of only two places in the world where you can!
 The most famous artifact, arguably, is the death cast of “Siamese Twins” Chang and Eng Bunker.
 However, those with weak stomachs take note: you might want to skip the Mütter Museum.

-Photos of Rodin Museum, Shofuso, Simeone Foundation Automotive Museum and University of Pennsylvania Museum of Archaeology and Anthropology are my own.
-Mütter Museum of The College of Physicians of Philadelphia photo (Death Cast of “Siamese Twins” Chang and Eng Bunker) by George Widman, 2009.
+Photos of Rodin Museum, Shofuso, Simeone Foundation Automotive Museum, and University of Pennsylvania Museum of Archaeology and Anthropology are my own.
+Mütter Museum of The College of Physicians of Philadelphia photo (Death cast of “Siamese Twins” Chang and Eng Bunker) by George Widman, 2009.
 This post contains affiliate links.